Aviah/django-selenium-page-objects/README.md

 Wait in seconds for an element, before TimeOut exception when the element is not found.
 Increase for slow loading websites.

 **SELENIUM_TIMEOUT_PAGE_LOAD**
-Wait in seconds for the "page_id" HTML element, which tells the test that the page is ready.
+Wait in seconds for the `page_id` HTML element, which tells the test that the page is ready (see [Page id](#page-id)

 **WAIT_FOR_ELEMENT_TIMEOUT**
 Implict wait for an HTML element in the Selenium wrapper methods.
 Useful when a specific element  takes more time to load.
-See [Selenium Wrapper]().
+See [Wrapper](#wrapper).

 **DESIRED_CAPABILITIES**
 Optional Selenium configs

 **HOST**
 The website hosts.
-Use 127.0.0.1:8000 for django development server, or the www.example.com for the site you test.
+Use `127.0.0.1:8000` for the django development server, or  `www.example.com` for a remote site (e.g. `www.mystaging.com`).

 **USE_HTTPS**
 If you test over HTTPS, set to True